 6. Tambopata National Reserve

-After a boat trip from Puerto Maldonado and a walk through the jungle, you will reach a captivating territory with a wealth of flora and fauna.
-Hundreds of colourful and noisy birds will accompany you on your Peru birdwatching adventure – the Tambopata National Reserve boasts over 630 different species – amongst them one of the world’s largest and most majestic birds of prey: the Harpy eagle.
-This bird is so big and strong that it hunts the sloths and monkeys that live among the branches of the trees.
-The rainforest is also home to a wide range of species, from trogons to tinamous and antwrens to antthrushes.
+After a boat trip from Puerto Maldonado in southern area and a walk through the jungle, you will reach a captivating territory with a wealth of flora and fauna.
+Hundreds of colourful and noisy birds will accompany you on your birding adventure – the Tambopata National Reserve boasts over 630 different species – amongst them one of the world’s largest and most majestic birds of prey, the Harpy Eagle.
+This bird is so big and strong it hunts the sloths and monkeys that live among the branches of the trees.
+The rainforest here is also home to a wide range of species, from trogons to tinamous and antwrens to antthrushes.

 7. Alto Mayo Protected Forest

-Located north of the Alto Mayo rainforest, in an area known as Chuquillantas or La Llantería, there is a mountain ridge.
-This area is recognised by birders as one of the best places to witness the passing of mixed flocks of forest-dwelling bird species.
-If you watch carefully in the treetops or in a forest with a closed canopy, with luck you may see a sought-after bird: the ash-throated antwren.
-Other key species include rusty-fronted tody-flycatcher, speckled chachalaca and sapphire-spangled emerald – there is even a chance of the elusive oilbird.
+Located north of the Alto Mayo rainforest in northern area, in an area known as Chuquillantas or La Llantería, there is a mountain ridge.
+This location is recognised by birders as one of the best places to witness the passing of mixed flocks of forest-dwelling bird species.
+If you watch carefully in the treetops or in a forest with a closed canopy, with luck you may see a sought-after bird: the Ash-throated Antwren.
+Other key species include Rusty-fronted Tody-flycatcher, Speckled Chachalaca and Sapphire-spangled Emerald Hummingbird – there is even a chance of the elusive Oilbird.

 Local Wildlife Specialists: Green Tours

 Photo credit: Alto Mayo Protected Forest

 8. Ampay National Sanctuary